-From former marines making succulent BBQ to navy pilots crafting award-winning wines and ex-soldiers crafting wood-carved American flags, Loudoun is home to several talented veterans who have opened innovative and inspirational businesses in the community.
-This Veterans Day, we highlight five veteran-owned businesses to support not just on the holiday, but throughout the year.
+From a former Cobra helicopter pilot opening a brewery in Sterling to honor veterans to a former Navy Medical Research Institute chemist experimenting with hemp and CBD on a farm in Lovettsville, Loudoun is home to several talented veterans who have opened innovative and inspirational businesses in the community.
+This Veterans Day, we highlight seven veteran-owned businesses to support not just over the commemoration, but throughout the year.

 The Loudoun iteration of Honor Brewing, which has locations in Chantilly and Fairfax, features 16 beers on tap, a full restaurant and a contract brewing facility for smaller brewers.
 Founded in 2014 by Allen Cage, a 24-year military vet who spent 12 years as a Cobra pilot, the concept is to “honor” men and women who have served in uniform.
 The Sterling location spans a vast 45,000 square-foot facility and includes a Wall of Honor, display patches and wall taps designed to look like dog tags in remembrance of those who have given their lives in service.
 Most movingly, the first beer poured each day is an Honor Pour, dedicated to a veteran who gets a saved seat whether he is present or not.
 You can order the Honor Pour in person or online in memory of a loved one and the brewery will share a picture of the Honor Pour to the social media handle or email you provide.
 We salute you.